andrezeitz/football-quiz-milestone-2/README.md

 ### User Stories
 * As a football enthusiast
   * I want quite hard questions
-  * I want question from different parts of the world
+  * I want questions from different parts of the world
   * I want the quiz to count the score, so I can beat my friends
   * I want to be able to contact the company on social media

 * As a user returning to the site
   * I want to be able to do the quiz multiple times to get different answers and get the highest score
   * I want the questions to change every month
-  * I want the questions to come up random and not the same start question each time
+  * I want the questions to come up random and not to start with the same question each time

 * As a user who does not know anything about football
   * I want to learn more about football
   * I want the site to show which alternative is correct when I miss on a question for better learning
-  * I want some question to be little easier to be able to get some correct answers in the beginning
+  * I want some questions to be little easier to be able to get some correct answers in the beginning
   * I want to see how you play the game and it's rules

 ### Site Owner Goals